Glass Fire: Drive down Highway 29 shows damage to historic Napa County wineries

-Just like you've probably done if you've visited any of the famous wineries there, ABC7 News anchor Eric Thomas took a drive down Highway 29 and Silverado Trail in Napa County.
+Just like you've probably done if you've visited any of the famous wineries there, ABC7 News anchor Eric Thomas took a drive down Highway 29 and Silverado Trail in Napa County on Tuesday.

 RELATED: Michelin-starred restaurant at Meadowood destroyed by Glass Fire